awjlogan/emon32-fw/README.md

   - Mains frequency.
   - Power factor
 - Data are packed into two formats:
-  - Comma separated values for serial transmission.
+  - Key:value pairs for serial transmission.
   - Packed structure for transmission by the RFM module.
 - Data are sent over the configured interface.
   - It is configurable whether data are always echoed on the debug console.